 Place as many Topics, Problem Solving Strategies or Assessment blocks as you’d like in a week, although we don’t recommend teaching more than five Topics or strategies in a week.
 Horizontally scroll through the week to see any items out of view.

 Once you are happy with your plan, select Save Changes.
 You can then print your plan by choosing the Print button.
 Remember you can adjust or print your plan at anytime throughout the year.

 When you have created and saved your plan, select the Close Editor button at the top of the page.
 If the dates of your plan are current, your plan’s content for the current, previous and next weeks will be presented.
 From here you can click any Investigation, Topic or Problem Solving Strategy title to jump directly to that content in iMaths Online.

-For more information on planning your yearly program read pages 12–13 of your Teacher Book.
 If you need further assistance, contact us to let us know how we can help.